ucd-dare/CarDreamer/README.md

 ### :mechanical_arm: Training

-Find `README.md` in the corresponding directory of the algorithm you want to use and follow the instructions.
-For example, to train DreamerV3 agents, use
+Find `README.md` in the corresponding directory of the algorithm you want to use and follow the instructions to install dependencies for that model and start training.
+We suggest starting with DreamerV3 as it is showing better performance across our experiments.
+To train DreamerV3 agents, use

 ```bash
 bash train_dm3.sh 2000 0 --task carla_four_lane --dreamerv3.logdir ./logdir/carla_four_lane